eyeonus/Trade-Dangerous/README.txt

 Best Practice:

  - Leave demand as ?, neither E:D or TD use it,
- - Stock quantities over 10k are usuall irrelevant, leave them as ?,
+ - Stock quantities over 10k are usually irrelevant; you may leave them as ?,

 For more details of the .prices format, see the wiki page: https://bitbucket.org/kfsone/tradedangerous/wiki/Price%20Data